The vast majority of older adults, when given a choice, would prefer to remain in the comfort and familiar environment

 We start with a free in-home assessment performed by one of our registered nurses, who will create a personalized plan of care to include as much or as little assistance as needed – whether just a few hours, 24/7 live-in care, or anything in between.
 We then carefully match each senior to the most compatible caregiver, based on similar likes/dislikes, personality type, and more.

-Discover the relief and peace of mind our exceptional care providers offer through services in home care agency in Rockingham that promote independent living for older adults who wish to remain at home, such as:
+Discover the relief and peace of mind our exceptional care providers offer through care services that promote independent living for older adults who wish to remain at home, such as: